Tel: (647) 478-9292 | Contact Us

 The timeline for obtaining a building permit depends on the complexity of your project and the workload of the city’s building department.
 Simple projects may be approved in a few weeks, while more complex projects can take several months.

 The FASTRACK building permit service has the goal of issuing a building permit for certain home renovation projects within 5 business days.
-However, in reality, fastrack applications are for minor interior renovations and jobs that don’t involve any external work.
+However, fastrack applications are for minor interior renovations and jobs that don’t involve any external work.
 For jobs that do, like additions, garages, new builds etc., the process usually takes longer, depending on the scope of each individual project.

 People often overlook the fact that the city of Toronto has different departments that review different aspects of the application.
-For example, HVAC, life safety and structural drawings all go through different designated departments.
+For example, HVAC, life safety, and structural drawings all go through different designated departments.
 If you’re building an addition or a shed, then the city of Toronto will also have to review your project and make sure it is done according to the zoning by-laws.
 There is so much more to obtaining a building permit than simply submitting a few papers, which is why the process usually takes longer than 5 days.

 At Acadia Drafting, we’re always on top of the zoning regulations and city by-laws within Toronto, the GTA or any other municipality, and we come to you armed with the knowledge and decades of experience of working on residential and commercial projects.
 In addition, we only provide you with a quote after having visited your location, because that is the only way we can provide you with an accurate estimate.